26 February, 2019

-Quality Assurance engineers are wise BEFORE not AFTER the event.
+Quality Assurance engineer is wise BEFORE not AFTER the event.

 Every project in The Software House has a Quality Assurance engineer on board.
-The QA department was created due to the growing demand for high-quality software standards in the company.
+The Quality Assurance department was created due to the growing demand for high-quality software standards in the company.
 All technical departments cooperate closely, understand and help each other.
-QAs are constantly raising the quality bar for developers by establishing appropriate procedures.
-What’s more, we update and enrich the list of QA testing devices (e.g. smartphones), to make sure that applications we deliver to the customer will be tested in and out.
+Every QA engineer is constantly raising the quality bar for developers by establishing appropriate procedures for the development process.
+What’s more, we update and enrich the list of Quality Assurance testing devices (e.g. smartphones), to make sure that applications we deliver to the customer will be tested in and out.

-The main responsibilities of the QA Team in The Software House are:
+The main responsibilities of a QA engineer in The Software House are: